hoshisabi/dungeon23/january.md

 south, east, and west.
 There are runes carved in dwarven that have been defaced with rude graffiti in both goblin and kobold.
 In the northeast corner of the room is a kobold corpse.
 If a character comes next to the corpse they disturb a **swarm of rot grubs**.
 The corpse has a belt pouch with 25sp.

+3. This room is dominated by a large statue of an ancient dwarven hero.
+Vandals have removed the nose and one of the arms from the statue, as well as the inscription on the base.
+A passive perception 14 reveals that the plaque that serves as the inscription can be slid to the side, revealing a compartment with golden key as well as a set of fine stone carving tools